Exploring QCD matter in extreme conditions with Machine Learning: Dense Matter Equation of State

 where $j$ indicates index of samples and $i$ indicates index of $M$-$R$ observables. $P(\boldsymbol{\theta}^{(j)}_{\text{EoS}}|\text{samples}^{(j)})=1$, because it is deterministic. $P(\text{data}|\boldsymbol{\theta}^{(j)}_{\text{EoS}})\propto \exp{(-\chi^2(M_{\boldsymbol{\theta}^{(j)}_{\text{EoS}}},R_{\boldsymbol{\theta}^{(j)}_{\text{EoS}}})/2})$ and $P(\text{samples}|\text{data})=\mathcal{N}(M_{\text{obs}},\Delta{M}^2)\mathcal{N}(R_{\text{obs}},\Delta{R}^2)$ calculated from the corresponding Gaussian distribution.
 In practical, weights should be normalized so that $1 = \sum_j w^{(j)}$ and cut off to avoid outliers in samples, which will also remove the prior terms.

 \textbf{Reconstructions}.
-In Fig.~\ref{fig:rec-eos}, reconstructed EoSs from different works are plotted for comparison.
-The $\chi$EFT calculation combined with polytropic extrapolation and the two-solar-mass pulsar constraint is labeled as ``$\chi$EFT+Astro'', showing as a gray band.
-It is expected that any reasonable predictions should fall within this gray band, since this first-principle calculation sets a theoretical baseline.
-Additionally, the Bayesian analyses (noted as ``ARAA,54,401'' of \:Ozel et al.~\cite{Ozel:2016oaf} and ``AJ.765,L5'' of Steiner et al.~\cite{Steiner:2012xt}) and the supervised learning result (labelled as ``PRD.101,054016'' of Fujimoto et al.~\cite{Fujimoto:2019hxv}) are also shown in the figure.
-It is worth noting that \cite{Ozel:2016oaf} and \cite{Fujimoto:2019hxv} use the same data set including eight neutron stars in quiescent low-mass X-ray binaries (qLMXB) and six thermonuclear bursters, while \cite{Steiner:2012xt} uses a subset of the data, i.e., eight of X-ray sources.
-The AD results (labelled as ``AD'' of Shriya et al.~\cite{Soma:2022vbb}) are presented as red band, which includes additional four observations: 4U 1702-429~\cite{Nattila:2017wtj}, PSR J0437–4715~\cite{Bogdanov:2019ixe}, J0030+0451~\cite{Miller:2019cac,Riley:2019yda} and J0740+6620~\cite{Miller:2021qha,Riley:2021pdl}, the three pulsars are from the latest NICER analysis.
+In Fig.~\ref{fig:rec-eos} reconstructed EoSs from different works are plotted for comparison.
+The $\chi$EFT calculation combined with the polytropic extrapolation and the two-solar-mass pulsar constraint is labeled ``$\chi$EFT+Astro'' and shown as a gray band.
+It is expected that all reasonable predictions should fall within this gray band, since this first-principles calculation sets a theoretical baseline.
+In addition, the Bayesian analyses (labeled as``ARAA,54,401'' by \:Ozel et al.~\cite{Ozel:2016oaf} and ``AJ.765,L5'' by Steiner et al.~\cite{Steiner:2012xt}) and the supervised learning result (labeled as``PRD.101,054016'' by Fujimoto et al.~\cite{Fujimoto:2019hxv}) are also shown in the figure.
+It is worth noting that \cite{Ozel:2016oaf} and \cite{Fujimoto:2019hxv} use the same data set, including eight neutron stars in quiescent low-mass X-ray binaries (qLMXBs) and six thermonuclear bursters, while \cite{Steiner:2012xt} uses a subset of the data, i.e. eight of the X-ray sources.
+The AD results (labeled as ``AD'' by Shriya et al.~\cite{Soma:2022vbb}) are shown as a red band, which includes four additional observations: 4U 1702-429~\cite{Nattila:2017wtj}, PSR J0437-4715~\cite{Bogdanov:2019ixe}, J0030+0451~\cite{Miller:2019cac,Riley:2019yda}, and J0740+6620~\cite{Miller:2021qha,Riley:2021pdl}, the three pulsars from the latest NICER analysis.
 Figure~\ref{fig:rec-mr} shows the corresponding $M$-$R$ curves derived from the EoSs in Fig.~\ref{fig:rec-eos}.
-The newest reconstructions certainly consistent with massive neutron stars, i.e., $M\geq2M_\odot$.
+The latest reconstructions are certainly consistent with massive neutron stars, i.e. $M\geq2M_\odot$.